salva133/Vic3-Pre-Determined-Policies/README.md

 Victoria 3 quietly keeps track of when a nation commits to a radical ideology.
 The moment a country picks its path, the game plants a hidden marker on the interest group that carried it there — the Trade Unions turning communist, a governing faction turning fascist, and so on.
 Normally those markers appear on their own, deep into a campaign, and you never see them coming.

 This mod hands you the pen.
 Add a single game rule in the lobby, choose one ideology, and every AI nation is seeded with that same marker from day one.
-Pick **Communism** and the workers' movements of the world are already yours to court or crush; pick **Fascism** and you know exactly where the storm is coming from.
+Pick **Communism** and the workers' movements of the world will be yours to court or crush; pick **Fascism** and you know exactly where the storm is coming from.
 Either way, you start the game knowing who your friends and your enemies are going to be.

 ## Using it